DanielThomas/groundhog/README.md

 > Don't drive angry...

 Groundhog is a simple, but high performance, HTTP traffic recording and replay tool.
-When looking for a solution for replaying production workloads, we found most frameworks focused on recording of tests.

 For more information, see the [Web Site](http://groundhog.io/)